How to Get Around Venice: Vaporetto, Walking, and Private Boats

 MethodWhen to Use It

 WalkingAlways!
-Venice is walkable and beautiful
+Venice is walkable and full of surprises.

-VaporettoFor Grand Canal rides and island hops
+VaporettoFor scenic Grand Canal rides and island hopping.
+Buy your pass here.

 🧭 Want a Stress-Free Way to Explore Venice?

-At Tour Leader Venice, we help you:
+At Tour Leader Venice, we help travelers:

 Facebook